vegawidget/ggvega/inst/exploratory/01-ggspec-components.md

 `format_data_int()` will format each list of data so that it contains:

-  - `metadata`, could be a named list, using names of variables:
-      - `type`, first pass at `"quantitative"`, …, based on class, etc.
-      - `levels`, optional, vector of strings, used for factor-levels
+  - `metadata`: discussed below
-  - `variables`, the data frame itself
+  - `variables`: the data frame itself
-  - `hash`, the md5 hash of the data frame
+  - `hash`: the md5 hash of the data frame

 <!-- end list -->